Skip to main content Go to home page

 Individually, you own several investment properties.
 You also own your mother's PPR in equal shares with her.
 It is the only property you both own together.

 We will not issue a joint ownership assessment for this property.
-As it is your mother's PPR it is exempt for her.
-However, we will include your 50% share this property in your individual assessment.
+As it is your mother's PPR, her share is exempt.
+However, we will include your 50% share of this property in your individual assessment.
 You will not receive a joint ownership deduction.

 Property under the tax threshold